ruby/setup-ruby/README.md

 Note that Ruby 2.3 and the OpenSSL version it needs (1.0.2) are both end-of-life, which means Ruby 2.3 is unmaintained and considered insecure.
+On Windows, Ruby 2.4 uses OpenSSL 1.0.2, which is no longer maintained.

 ### Supported Platforms